cschreib/cobalt/doc/manual/game-design-guidelines.md

 ## Do not give advantages to the AI that the user cannot have, and vice versa.

 It is always frustrating to play a game in which all players do not start as equals.
 Typical examples include games in which the AI always knows where the other players are located, even when they are supposed to be hidden by "fog-of-war" (see Starcraft for example).
 Rules should be the same for everyone, so that the winner is the most cunning, and not the most fortunate one.
 There are many games in which difficulty levels are implemented by giving bonuses to the player's opponents (for example in the Civilization series), rather than increasing how smart the opponents are.
 This is acceptable if chosen and known by the user (so as to create an extra challenge), but there are other ways to increase difficulty, either by algorithmic changes (for hard-coded AIs) or different/more extensive training (for machine-learned AIs).

+## Randomly generated content must not be fully random, but retain a large amount of cohesion